William Howard Taft: Civil rights

 Taft announced in his inaugural address that he would not appoint African Americans to federal jobs, such as postmaster, where this would cause racial friction.
 This differed from Roosevelt, who would not remove or replace black officeholders with whom local whites would not deal.
 Termed Taft's "Southern Policy", this stance effectively invited white protests against black appointees.
 Taft followed through, removing most black office holders in the South, and made few appointments of African Americans in the North.

 At the time Taft was inaugurated, the way forward for African Americans was debated by their leaders.
-Booker T. Washington felt that most blacks should be trained for industrial work, with only a few seeking higher education; W. E. B. DuBois took a more militant stand for equality.
-Taft tended towards Washington's approach.
+Booker T. Washington proposed in his Atlanta Compromise that most blacks be trained for industrial work, with only a few seeking higher education; W. E. B. DuBois took a more militant stand for equality.
+Taft tended toward Washington's approach.
 According to Coletta, Taft let the African-American "be 'kept in his place' ...
 He thus failed to see or follow the humanitarian mission historically associated with the Republican party, with the result that Negroes both North and South began to drift toward the Democratic party."

 Taft, a Unitarian, was a leader in the early 20th century of the favorable reappraisal of Catholicism's historic role.
 It tended to neutralize anti-Catholic sentiments, especially in the Far West where Protestantism was a weak force.
 In 1904 Taft gave a speech at the University of Notre Dame.
 He praised the "enterprise, courage, and fidelity to duty that distinguished those heroes of Spain who braved the then frightful dangers of the deep to carry Christianity and European civilization into" the Philippines.
 In 1909 he praised Junípero Serra as an "apostle, legislator, [and] builder" who advanced "the beginning of civilization in California."

 A supporter of free immigration, Taft vetoed a bill passed by Congress and supported by labor unions that would have restricted unskilled laborers by imposing a literacy test.